zachpino/comm-workshop-s18/week06/merge.md

 ##### Shared Index: Running `.data()` Twice

-If we wanted to use two datasets that have the same items in the same order — they have shared *indices* — to plot `cx` and `cy` separately.
+Let's use two datasets that have the same items in the same order — they have shared *indices* — to plot `cx` and `cy` separately.

 This will draw the circles at 0 on the y-axis, and then *immediately move them* to the new cy position.
 This happens so fast that they never even show up at their initial position.